yoksel/create-component-files/README.md

 Simple React component creator, just for fun : )

-The result is a folder with a bunch of files in a desired location:
+It creates a folder with a bunch of files in a desired location:

 ```
 MyComponent